RCA's Amazing AR-88 Series of Receivers

 Parts Procurement - Luckily, I made contact with VE8NSD in the Northwest Territories of Canada who is an avid AR-88 collector.
 He buys them at Canadian government auctions where the receivers are notorious for poor condition and incompleteness.
 Garth was able to supply nearly all of the missing parts for this AR-88.
 Shields were one exception.
 The sheet metal parts seem to vanish never to be found again.
 Also, if one is looking for a Carrier Level meter, it is another part that is beyond difficult to find.
 This was because only one in a thousand AR-88s was ever equipped with a CL meter.

 What was apparent when looking underneath the chassis was that the former rework was poorly done.
 It appeared that new wiring was put in place for the rectifier socket replacement.
 The rework was very sloppy and had to be removed.
 There were some other problems caused by careless rework, mostly in the form of damaged wire insulation.
-The AF Gain control had been replaced with a short shaft potentiometer.
-In order to have the correct long shaft, a 1/4x20 threaded shaft was soldered to the end of the short shaft - ultra crude, to say the least.
+The AF Gain control had been replaced with a short shaft potentiometer so the rebuilder soldered a 1/4x20 threaded shaft to the end of the short shaft - ultra crude, to say the least.